tarwn/lessthandot-hugo/blogs/content/posts/2016-06-21-testing-sql-server-with-an-application.md

 ---
 I've been blogging about SQL Server for years.
 Most of these blogs are designed for the database administrator or developer, and thus use SQL Server Management Studio exclusively.
 (Back in the day, I'd show SSRS a lot, too.)

-But one of the questions that's always been at the back of my mind is, “What does this look like from an application perspective?”
+But one of the questions that's always been at the back of my mind is, "What does this look like from an application perspective?"
 I've been asking this question even more lately, as I work with Azure SQL Database and SQL Server 2016 features like Data Masking and Row Level Security.
 I'm used to having high-level permissions and executing queries in SSMS; what does it look like to a user that doesn't have those permissions or tools?

 I decided to dust off the programmings skills from that AAS – Programmer/Analyst degree I earned a few years ago.
 I've used Visual Studio to create a web application, connect that to my database, and show what would appear to a user.
 I don't know if I did it the easy way, or the best way, and it's definitely not a way that I would use for any real-world application.
 But it helps me get a sense of what it takes to implement a feature beyond the database.